Emmanuel Kabongo: Career

 In 2016, Kabongo produced and starred in A Man's Story, a short film for which he received funding from bravoFACT.
 The short film premiered at the ReelWorld Film Festival.
 That year, he also played a supporting role in Antibirth, which premiered at the Sundance Film Festival and was released on September 2, 2016 in the U.S., by IFC Midnight.

 In September 2016, CBC announced it had commissioned a one-hour drama series that follows the star players of an under-21 soccer academy in Montreal, titled 21 Thunder, with Kabongo slated to star as one of the lead characters, an Ivory Coast mid-fielder named Junior Lolo.
 The series premiered in Canada on July 31, 2017, to generally positive reviews.
 Also that year, Kabongo appeared in three episodes of the CBC series Frankie Drake Mysteries as a boxer named Moses, and he starred opposite Mouna Traoré in Brown Girl Begins, a post-apocalyptic science fiction film directed by Sharon Lewis.

 In 2020, he starred in an episode of the CBS All Access series Star Trek: Discovery as V’Kir.
 That year, he also played a supporting role in the Canadian political comedy film Québexit, which premiered at the Cinéfest Sudbury International Film Festival in September 2020.

 Kabongo received a second Canadian Screen Award nomination in 2022, for his leading performance in the television film Death She Wrote.
 He received a third nomination in 2023 for this supporting performance in the web series Chateau Laurier.

-Upcoming projects
+He won several other awards for his performance in Chateau Laurier at web series festivals.

-In 2022, Kabongo was cast in two feature films: Christina Cooper’s superhero film, Rising 6, and April Mullen’s sci-fi thriller, Hello Stranger.
+In 2022, he was cast in April Mullen’s sci-fi thriller, Hello Stranger.
+That film, later retitled Simulant, was released theatrically in Canada by Mongrel Media on April 7, 2023.
+Kabongo was featured in the film alongside a cast that included Sam Worthington and Simu Liu.

+In 2024, Kabongo starred in and produced the low-budget independent drama feature film Sway.
+Kabongo described the film as a "wild rollercoaster."
+The film premiered at the 2024 Pan African Film Festival in the U.S., and held its Canadian premiere the following week at the 2024 Toronto Black Film Festival with two sold out screenings.
+It also screened in the Borsos Competition program at the 2024 Whistler Film Festival.

 Influences

 Kabongo found early acting inspiration in action films from the 1990s that his mother showed him as a child.
 In an interview with CBC Arts, Kabongo said that "taking acting serious came from watching how my mom reacted to films of the '90s ...
 [She] loves Denzel, Van Damme, Sylvester Stallone...
 My mom watched all those movies growing up, and knowing how that made her feel, I just wanted to do the same thing for her."

-Kabongo has also cited Leonardo DiCaprio, Tom Hardy, Mahershala Ali, Viola Davis, and Daniel Day-Lewis as acting inspirations.
+Kabongo has cited Leonardo DiCaprio, Tom Hardy, Mahershala Ali, Viola Davis, and Daniel Day-Lewis as acting inspirations.